August 20, 2016 - Garibaldi, Rockaway Beach, Cape Meares & Tillamook, OR

 On way back from Rockaway Beach we stopped at Tillamook Beef Jerky Factory Outlet to pick up bags of beef jerky and pepperoni sticks.
 The store was packed with shoppers grabbing almost everything in sight!

-who have worked 25 years or more for the company
+There were few reserved parking spaces for employees who have worked 25 years or more for the company

 After supper we took the scenic route to visit the Cape Meares Lighthouse, south of Tillamook, OR.
 We did not expect the lighthouse to be short.
 It is an inactive lighthouse.
 It was built in 1890 and is now listed on the National Register of Historic Places.
 It was very foggy above the ocean and it was hard to see the rock formations there.
 After visiting the lighthouse we took a trail to see the Octopus tree.
 It is a Sitka Spruce tree with branches growing like giant octopus tentacles.